dotnet/roslyn/README.md

 1. Run `git commit-tree -p HEAD -p A B -m "Merged latest Library.Template"`, where `A` is the output from `git rev-parse HEAD` that you recorded earlier, and `B` is the output from your prior `git write-tree` command.
 1. Run `git merge X` where `X` is the output of the `git commit-tree` command.

+**CAUTION**: when merging this for the first time, a github-hosted repo may close issues in your repo with the same number as issues that this repo closed in git commit messages.
+Verify after completing your PR by visiting your github closed issues, sorted by recently updated, and reactivate any that were inadvertently closed by this merge.
+This shouldn't be a recurring issue because going forward, we will avoid referencing github issues with simple `#123` syntax in this repo's history.

 Congratulations.
 You're all done.
 Next time you want to sync to latest from Library.Template, you can the simple `git merge` steps given at the start of this section.